 Deputy Principal – Staff at St Bede’s College, Mentone.

 Rachael is currently the Deputy Principal Staff at St Bede’s College.
 She has held this role since 2017, having held other Deputy Principal roles in the areas of school organisation and planning since 2001.
 Rachael sees herself as a lifelong learner and enjoys both informal and formal learning opportunities and has most recently undertaken an Executive MBA (ACU), MEd and post graduate units in theology.

 Rachael is committed to staff professional learning and growth and seeks to implement structures and pathways to grow aspirant and middle leaders to lead learning.
 Rachael’s focus is on leading a learning community that embraces continual improvement in practices to improve student learning outcomes.

-Nicholas is currently the Deputy Principal at Marcellin College.
-He has been a teacher there for twenty four years, in addition to being and Old Collegian.
+Nicholas has been a teacher at Marcellin College for twenty four years, in addition to being and Old Collegian.
 He has held a range of leadership positions including eleven years as a House Coordinator and five years as Mathematics Learning Coordinator.

 Nicholas has a strong conviction to the Marist Charism and values the opportunity to teach and guide young people.
 He firmly believes that the Catholic ethos of schools must be a lived experience for all members of our communities.
 Nicholas has a Bachelor of Education and a Master of Leadership from Monash University.
 As a new member he looks forward to giving back to the VCSSDPA that has supported him over the last four years in his role.